Particular/docs.particular.net/nservicebus/lifecycle/ineedinitialization.md

 ---
-title: Initialization
+title: Custom Endpoint Initialization
-summary: An interface that supports hooking into the very beginning of the bus creation sequence of NServiceBus.
+summary: Implement INeedInitialization to hook into the very beginning of the endpoint creation sequence of NServiceBus.
 component: Core
 reviewed: 2019-07-18
 related:
  - samples/startup-shutdown-sequence
 ---

-Classes that implement `NServiceBus.INeedInitialization` are created and called as one of the first steps in the bus creation lifecycle.
-Use `INeedInitialization` to register components that will be used later in the bus creation lifecycle.
+Classes that implement `NServiceBus.INeedInitialization` are created and called as one of the first steps performed during endpoint creation.
+Use `INeedInitialization` to register components that will be used later in the endpoint creation sequence.

 partial: namespace